-The name "flank" is derived from it's anatomical location - the flank of the steer's carcass; It is situated just below the loin.
+The name “flank” comes from it’s anatomical location – the flank of the cow.

 The flank steak goes by a number of different names depending on the Country and regional differences.